josiah-rabe/the-everly-variations/Chapters/Chapter 2 DRAFT.md

 >"Don't know yet."

 He already did.
 It was obvious.
-He had to get his violin on the move and the upcoming legal scrutiny of everything around him would blow its cover.
+He had to get his violin on the move since the upcoming legal scrutiny of everything around him would blow its cover.
 He also happened to be unable to do that single-handedly.

 ---

 She hung up first.
-Her last tether was snapped, quiet and final.
 The screen still glowed in her right hand, the cracked screen displaying the dialer.
 It suddenly felt radioactively traceable.
 And stupid.

 She stared a second longer.
 Then, fast and deliberate, she hit the home button, dove into _Settings_, fingers flying. _Reset device.
 Erase all content.
 Confirm._ The phone paused, then went black.
 She shoved it under her pillow like a corpse, and it was gone.